Are you getting enough sleep?

 When someones asks, “How’d you sleep?”, what’s your answer?

+We haven’t been sleeping so well lately and knowing how important sleep is so for health, learning, and functioning I’m trying to learn what we can do.
 If you are like me and my hubby, well, maybe it’s time to Sleep Smarter.

 That’s the title of a book by Shawn Stevenson.
 So how do you do that?